 2.1.2.1 Establish yearly program assessments and cyclical program reviews using the recently implemented program review template.

 All colleges, departments, and academic programs are aware of the cyclical program review process and cooperating with its continuing implementation.
-This tactic will be assessed by the number of programs undergoing satisfactory review as per the determined cycle.
-To date, 85% of the NJIT programs have satisfactorily gone through the review process.
-(Ongoing)
+This tactic was assessed by the number of programs undergoing satisfactory review as per the determined cycle.
+(Complete)

 2.1.2.2 Highlight the importance of curricular assessment and its impact on learning by rigorously applying the current process for curricular review.

 During the 2015-2016 academic year, NCE began program review of its graduate degree programs.
 During the 2016-2017 academic year, NCE involved the advisory boards of all its departments in assessing the undergraduate curricula for their fitness in preparing students for the current job environment.
-This tactic will be assessed by the number of programs that have completed the curricular assessment process.
-See 2.1.2.1.
-During 2018, Engineering Technology programs successfully underwent ABET accreditation.(Ongoing)
+This tactic was assessed by the number of programs that have completed the curricular assessment process.
+(Complete)